 Spirituality is one of the central vibes of Bali and it is no surprise that the place is dotted with many temples.
+There are some of the best temples of Indonesia to be found here.
 The main religion here is Balinese Hinduism and a Hindu temple here is known as pura.
 Most of the pura (known as temple) in Indonesia is concentrated in Bali though you may find some in other parts where there are many Balinese people.
-The term pura is originated from the Sanskrit word which means “walled city”or “palace” but now the word had evolved to be known as a temple complex in The Balinese language.
+The term pura is originated from the Sanskrit word which means “walled city” or “palace” but now the word had evolved to be known as a temple complex in The Balinese language.

 Here in Bali, the most important pura (temple) is the Mother Temple of Besakih, known as the largest and holiest of all temples in Bali.
 Since there are so many puras built here on Bali, it had been aptly called “the island of thousand puras”.

 Since there are thousands of temples (maybe less but a lot) of temples in Bali, it would be pretty hard to cover all of it during your travel to Bali.
 Here is our take of Top 10 Temples in Bali for you: